UAlbanyArchives/spe_website/_updates/2022-11-30-intersession.md

 active: true
 ---

-The Special Collections research room is expected to be closed from Monday, December 18th, 2023 to Tuesday, January 16th, 2024 during Winter Intersession.
+The Special Collections research room will be closed from Friday, December 15th, 2023 to Tuesday, January 16th, 2024 during Winter Intersession.

 <div class="container">